bdemers/okta-db-auth-migration-example/README.md

 - [ ] Think about how the import hashes/import-hook flow looks
 - [ ] Don't use the Okta Hooks SDK, it's deprecated
 - [ ] Change name of `web-app` and it's Maven artifactId
+- [ ] The running of the migration script requires a bunch of utils

 **Prerequisites**
 - [Docker](https://docs.docker.com/get-docker/)